bugzilla/bugzilla/docs/en/rst/using/reports-and-charts.rst

-So, for example, you could use the search form to choose "all bugs in the WorldControl product" and then plot their severity against their component to see which component had had the largest number of bad bugs reported against it.
+So, for example, you could use the search form to choose "all bugs in the WorldControl product" and then plot their severity against their component to see which component has had the largest number of bad bugs reported against it.

 Once you've defined your parameters and hit :guilabel:`Generate Report`,